elke-space4good/Energy-Poverty-JRC/README.md

 IMPORTANT UPDATE:

--For the hackathon we will focus on solar energy (NOT wind).
+*For the hackathon we will focus on solar energy (NOT wind).

--Batteries and storage systems will be disregarded (out of scope for simplicity).
+*Batteries and storage systems will be disregarded (out of scope for simplicity).

--Even though the energy marketplace platform should be created for a European geographical scope, for the hackathon we will be using Amsterdam data.
+*Even though the energy marketplace platform should be created for a European geographical scope, for the hackathon we will be using Amsterdam data.

 The energy platform should meet the following requierements (from Technical Annex by JRC):